AfonsoAlemao/LizardsNroachesNwasps/README.md

 ### Parameters:
 **c_ip**: Client IP address

 **n**: Port number for both the roaches_client and lizard_client

+### At runtime:
-### Define the number of roaches within the specified range.
+Define the number of roaches within the specified range.

 ## lizard_client